tardate/LittleArduinoProjects/Kraft/HurstPointLighthouse/README.md

 The [lighthouse characteristics](https://en.wikipedia.org/wiki/Light_characteristic) are recorded as "Fl(4) WR 15s 14nm".

 Translated, this means flashing 4 times every 15 seconds, visible to 14 nautical miles.
-"WR" I think means alternative white and red, but I'm not too sure and wasn't able to find any clear confirmation.
+"WR" I think means alternating white and red, but I'm not too sure and wasn't able to find any clear confirmation.
 For the build, I'm going to simply do a flashing white light.

-I decided to use a simple 555 time circuit comprising two cascaded timers: the first provides the overall 15 second window with an on period long enough to enable the second timer to perform the 4 flashes at about [0.65 Hz](https://visual555.tardate.com/?mode=astable&r1=4.7&r2=330&c=3.3).
+I decided to use a simple 555 timer circuit comprising two cascaded timers: the first provides the overall 15 second window with an on-period long enough to enable the second timer to perform 4 flashes at about [0.65 Hz](https://visual555.tardate.com/?mode=astable&r1=4.7&r2=330&c=3.3).

 ![Breadboard](./assets/HurstPointLighthouse_bb.jpg?raw=true)